About Temporary Resident Visa (TRV)

 Always download the most current version of the form from the IRCC website.

 When to apply

-You should apply for your TRV 1 to 4 months before your planned travel.
-You can apply to extend your TRV at the same time as applying to extend your study permit.
+You should apply for your TRV 1 to 4 months before your planned travel or immediately after you have extended your study permit.
 If you do not have enough time to apply for a new TRV before leaving Canada, and require re-entry, you may apply for a new TRV outside Canada at your nearest Visa Application Centre (VAC).